 AVOCADO – nothing livens up a salad more than a ripe California avocado.
 It’s the perfect way to add some healthy fat and creaminess.

-COBB SALAD DRESSING – Traditional Cobb salad recipes use a red wine dressing or Blue Cheese dressing.
-For our Cobb Salad dressing, we used apple cider vinegar, sour cream, extra virgin olive oil, garlic powder and salt and pepper.
+COBB SALAD DRESSING – The original Cobb salad recipe use a red wine dressing or Blue Cheese dressing.
+For our low carb cobb salad dressing, we used apple cider vinegar, sour cream, extra virgin olive oil, garlic powder and salt and pepper.

 You can also pair it with any other dressing of your choice such as creamy ranch, Caesar, Poppy-seed or even Balsamic would be some other great options.